-26 GHz spectrum is assigned in Italy and Finland and is available for local licences in Germany and the UK
+26 GHz spectrum has been assigned in Italy, Finland and Greece, and available for local licences in Germany and the UK9

-Italy was the first Member State to auction 1 GHz of the 26 GHz band; at world level, it ranks second, after South Korea, which already awarded 2,400 MHz spectrum at 28 GHz in June 2018.
+Italy was the first Member State to auction 1 GHz of the 26 GHz band; at world level, it ranks second, after South Korea, which already awarded 2400 MHz spectrum at 28 GHz in June 2018.
 The USA ranks third globally with 1550 MHz of such spectrum.
 Finland is the second country to have auctioned 26 GHz spectrum at European level and the fourth country at world level.
+Greece is the third European country to auction 26 GHz spectrum.